IjzerenHein/famous-refresh-loader/README.md

     pullToRefresh: false,		// enables pull to refresh
     pullToRefreshBackgroundColor: 'white', // color of surfaces which obscures the loader when pulling
     pullToRefreshDirection: 1,	// set to 0 for horizontal pull to refresh
-    pullToRefreshFooter: false  // set to true for footer usage });
+    pullToRefreshFooter: false, // set to true for footer usage
+    pullToRefreshFactor: 1.5    // pull 1.5x the size to activate refresh });
 ```